robinhood/faust/docs/userguide/models.rst

 Subclassing models: Abstract model classes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To create a model base class, with common functionality used to create new
-models, define it with ``abstract=True``.

-You can mark a model class as ``abstract=True`` to create
+You can mark a model class as ``abstract=True`` to create a model base class,
-a model base class, that must be inherited from to create new models
+that you must inherit from to create new models having common functionality.
-with common functionality.

-For example you may want to have a base class for all models that
+For example, you may want to have a base class for all models that
-have creation and updated at times:
+have fields for time of creation, and time last created.

 .. sourcecode:: python